Have a way with words?

 InboxDollars: Paid over $57 Million to members to watch videos, take surveys, shop and more.
 Get $5 instantly!

-iPsos iSay:: If you have to only sign up for one paid survey site, go with Ipsos (high paying survyes)!
-Join iPsos Now!
+iPsos iSay: If you have to only sign up for one paid survey site, go with Ipsos (high paying surveys!)!
+Join iPsos Now

 The process is very similar to submitting poems for money.

-You submit your work and if they like it, you get paid.
+You submit your work, and if they like it, you get paid.

 So, what companies can you pitch your ideas to?

-Below we’ll list some of the best companies that pay you to write greeting cards for them.
+Below, we’ll list some of the best companies that pay you to write greeting cards for them.

 1. Hallmark

-- Submission form/page: http://corporate.hallmark.com/FAQs/FAQ-Inventors
+- Submission form/page: https://corporate.hallmark.com/faqs/inventors-idea-submitters/

 Perhaps the most famous greeting card publisher, Hallmark doesn’t actually accept outside submissions.